 The pancrustaceans are the most diverse animal group to ever exist, and include familiar kinds of arthropods such as crustaceans (e.g. shrimp, crabs, lobsters) and six-legged insects.
 A new study by Prof. Javier Ortega-Hernández and Joanna Wolfe (Research Associate, Ortega-Hernández Lab), in collaboration with colleagues at Yunnan University in Kunming, illuminate details on the evolution of these successful invertebrates.
-The findings, published in the January 7th issue of Current Biology, reveal delicate details of the head and trunk limbs, such as antennae, mandibles and epipodites (gill-like structures on the legs) of the shrimp-like fossil Ercaicunia multinodosa, which are diagnostic features observed in extant pancrustaceans.
+The findings, published in Current Biology, reveal delicate details of the head and trunk limbs, such as antennae, mandibles and epipodites (gill-like structures on the legs) of the shrimp-like fossil Ercaicunia multinodosa, which are diagnostic features observed in modern pancrustaceans.

 January 7, 2019